umbraco/UmbracoDocs/Tutorials/Creating-Basic-Site/Getting-Started.md

 # Introduction

-The following sections of the "Creating a Basic Site" documentation provide step by step instructions through an Umbraco website build starting from a set of flat HTML, CSS  and JS files.
+The following sections of the "Creating a Basic Site" tutorial provide step by step instructions through an Umbraco website build starting from a set of flat HTML, CSS and JS files.
 It will allow you to take any website "template" and install it into a fresh Umbraco and wire up the sections that need content managing in Umbraco.

 # **What You’ll Need**

 To take you through a demo of installing a basic site in Umbraco you need the following:

 *    A clean, empty installation of Umbraco – e.g. no starter site installed, see the notes below what to do when running through the installation wizard.
 Use the latest main 7.X download.
 Follow the installation steps in the documentation [http://our.umbraco.org/documentation/Installation](http://our.umbraco.org/documentation/Installation)
-*    To follow the instructions step by step, a copy of Initializr – a HTML5, responsive template which is a nice start for any website. [https://github.com/verekia/initializr-template/archive/master.zip](https://github.com/verekia/initializr-template/archive/master.zip) if you prefer you can use your own flat HTML files.
+*    To follow the instructions step by step, a copy of Initializr – a HTML5, responsive template which is a nice start for any website. [https://github.com/verekia/initializr-template/archive/master.zip](https://github.com/verekia/initializr-template/archive/master.zip) or, if you prefer, you can use your own flat HTML files.

 # **Getting Started**